VIC.GOV.AU | Policy and Advisory Library

 • to exercise a general oversight of the school buildings and grounds and ensure they are kept in good order and condition

-• to provide for the cleaning and sanitary services that are necessary for the school
+• in the case of regional school councils, to provide for the cleaning and sanitary services that are necessary for the school

 • to ensure that all money coming into the hands of the council is expended for proper purposes relating to the school